michellepistner/scale-in-aldex2/README.md

 # scale-in-aldex2
-Code and data for "Beyond Normalization: Incorporating Scale Uncertainty in Microbiome and Gene Expression Analysis" by Nixon, M.P., Gloor, G.B, and J.D.
+Code and data for "Incorporating scale uncertainty in microbiome and gene expression analysis as an extension of normalization" by Nixon, M.P., Gloor, G.B, and J.D.
 Silverman.

+This code is available under Apache License 2.0.